SpeAR-XFEL/angular-streaking/README.md

 Prerequisites: Git, Python 3.6+, Numpy, Scipy, Matplotlib, pip.

-To start developing, first clone the repository (go to the directory you want the project to be in first):
+First, clone the repository (go to the directory you want the project to be in):

 ```
 git clone git@github.com:larsfu/angular_streaking.git